Placekey/snowflake-external-function/README.md

     The procedure takes the following input variables:
     - `TBL_QUERY`: the name of the table in which your address/POI data is stored
-    - `TBL_MAPPING`: the name of the column mapping table defined earlier
     - `TBL_OUT`: the name of the table to store the results
     - `TBL_TEMP`: the name of the temporary table used in the procedure
     - `API_FUNCTION`: the name of the External Function defined earlier